SC Companions I

-Stuart uses the subtle tonal range, luminosity and inherent permanence of these processes to make his prints in a pictorialist and painterly style to render the extraordinary beauty and drama of the landscape that he sees.
-Stuart’s goal is to inspire those who see his work to look more carefully at the world to discover beauty in the familiar and in the lesser known places around us.
+My goal is to inspire those who see my work to look more carefully at the world around them and to discover this beauty in the familiar and in the lesser known places around us.

 Prized for its rich, subtle tonal range and its wealth of fine detail, platinum was a popular method of making photographic prints in the latter part of the 19th century and early 20th century.
 Photographers such as Alfred Stieglitz, Edward Steichen, and Frederick Evans employed it extensively.

 My platinum prints are made from hand-mixed and hand-coated emulsions.
 These sensitisers are mixed just prior to use, coated onto paper or vellum with a brush or glass rod.
 Once dry, a negative is placed in direct contact with the paper, and then exposed to ultraviolet light.
 Exposure to the light source takes a few minutes to an hour or more, depending on the density and contrast of the negative.
 After exposure the print is developed and achivally processed to leave a print of pure platinum and palladium metal embedded in the fibers of the paper.

 The image tone of a platinum/palladium print can vary widely in colour and can range from a cool, slightly purple black to split tones of brown and warm black, to a very warm brown.
 The proportions of platinum to palladium in the emulsion, choice of developers and humidity of the paper at the time of exposure control the final colour.